Assisting HOAs With Legal Issues Since 1955

 At the present time, we are representing associations for general representation and transition issues, including disputes with homeowners concerning the payment of monthly assessments charges, the upkeep of their property and disputes with contractors concerning work performed at the association.

-Call us today at (732) 253-4512 or contact us online.
-Your initial consultation is free.
-You can schedule an appointment at one of our office locations across New Jersey.
+Call (908) 561-5577 or contact us.
+Your initial consultation will take place over the phone, and you can schedule an appointment at one of our office locations across New Jersey.